WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

 time, which means that any changes to the reindexing code will become live in production as soon as the new docker image is published after merging on `main`.

-The EC2 approach uses an ASG to achieve a similar result.
-Because the ASG will actually terminate (rather than stop) the instances when their work is complete and start _new_ instances for each data refresh, we can pull the Docker image with the `latest` tag in the `user_data` script so that the latest Docker image is pulled each time a new data refresh starts.
-By using AWS Systems Manager parameters instead of AMI IDs in the launch template, we can even use the ASG to automatically use new AMI IDs without needing to deploy a new launch template each time a system dependency is updated.
+The EC2 approach uses EC2 operators to achieve a similar result.
+Because we will actually terminate (rather than stop) the instances when their work is complete and create entirely _new_ instances for each data refresh, we can update the launch template to use the latest Docker image each time an instance is created, so that the latest code is pulled each time a data refresh starts.

 ### Conclusion